brennanerbz/quizlydemo/README.md

-# Instaquiz
+# QuizlyDemo

-This is the client for Instaquiz, a tool which can turn Wikipedia pages into practice tests.
+This is the client for QuizlyDemo, a tool which can turn Wikipedia pages into practice tests.

 ## Installation